samueldurantes/samueldurante.com/_posts/my-reading-list.md

 title: My reading list
 description: All links of the things I read or watched
 created_at: '2023-09-10'
-updated_at: '2024-01-05'
+updated_at: '2024-01-11'
 tags: [list, links, english]
 slug: my-reading-list
 ---

-Following [@poorlydefinedbehaviour](https://poorlydefinedbehaviour.github.io/posts/reading_list_august_2023/)'s example, I will list all the things I have read or watched whole my life (from date of publication).
+Following [@poorlydefinedbehaviour](https://poorlydefinedbehaviour.github.io/posts/reading_list_august_2023/)'s example, I will list all the things I have read or watched my whole life (from date of publication).

 ### Jan, 2024